 Uncommon World exists because of the great fantasy-PbtA community and its commitment to releasing work under the Creative Commons.
 See the PDF for a full list of credits.
 Thanks to everyone who used the configuration tool to select moves.
 Thanks also to Kevin Scarlet for designing the logo.
 Finally, I want to single out Tam H of Hedonic Ink, who did the excellent layout of the rules.
 She also compiled the Big List of Playbooks and moderates the Dungeon World+ server on Discord.
 Thanks, Tam!

 Need help running Uncommon World or other PbtA fantasy games?
 Check out the Fantastic Worlds anthology.
-You can discuss Uncommon World on its subreddit or on the Dungeon World Discord on its other-published-games channel.
+You can discuss Uncommon World on its subreddit or on the Dungeon World Discord on its #other-games channel.